khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 At smaller breakpoints tables can either maintain a tabular layout and scroll horizontally to view the overflow without breaking the page layout, or each row can be transformed into its own group where header content is present within each group.

-- If the data in each row needs to be compared to data in other rows then maintaining the tabular layout is best.
+- If the data in each row needs to be compared to data in other rows then maintain the tabular layout.
-- If the content simply shares headers and can live on its own without comparison, consider transforming each row into its own group.
+- If the content simply shares headers and can live on its own without comparison, transform each row into its own group.
-- If a row has embedded actions that could be missed when overflowing in the default tabular layout, then consider transforming each row into its own group so the actions can always be visible.
+- If a row has embedded actions that could be missed when overflowing in the default tabular layout, transform each row into its own group so the actions can always be visible.

 Todo: Add responsive table examples